SamMurphyDev/Twitch-Bot-MC-Lobby-and-Server-Poster/README.md

 [License Agreement](https://bitbucket.org/master_mas/twitch-bot-mc-lobby-and-server-poster/src/4365330098ff0a859ee0544f315340ba381f2b96/license.txt)

+This program (Twitch MCBot) is not endorsed by Mojang, the creator of the game Minecraft.
+This program (Twitch MCBot) is not endorsed by Twitch Interactive.
+I, the developer of the program (Twitch MCBot) own the program rights and the program is no way supported or associated with either of the 2 companies listed above (Mojang, Twitch Interactive).
+The program follows the Minecraft End User License Agreement and Guidelines set out by the Twitch Dev API.

 ### How do I get set up? ###

 To run the program you double click it.
 Doesn't need to be installed or anything.